Inquiring Into the Essence of Technology

 We will examine the question of causality by examining Aristotle’s understanding of causality and applying his four causes to the making of a tea ceremony cup.
 For Aristotle, there are four components to what can be understood as causality:

-- the formal cause (the form; its “cupness”, its “outward appearance”)
+- the formal cause (the form; its “cupness”, its “outward appearance”, the eidos)

-- the final cause (the end or purpose for which it is to be used; a tea ceremony)
+- the final cause (the end or purpose for which it is to be used; a tea ceremony, the telos)

 - the efficient cause (the tea cup maker; the artist)